 Remove the paint can labels.

-Using caution, care and proper safety protection, spray these crock inspired paint cans outside in a well-ventilated area as the spray paint odor is highly offensive.
+Using caution, care and proper safety protection, spray the crock inspired paint cans outside in a well-ventilated area.

 I used two coats of Rust-Oleum Textured Spray Paint in Caribbean Sands allowing for plenty of dry time in between coats.

 Step #5 & 6

 While the paint cans are drying, use a program like Word on your home computer to create a series of letters, numbers and/or messages for your crock inspired paint cans.

 The font I used is called Engravers MT in Word.